archibate/mallocvis/README.md

 # Mallocvis

 Mallocvis is a tool developed by Xiaopeng to visualize dynamic memory allocation in C/C++ programs.
 It helps developers get a better understanding of memory allocation in their programs, making it easier to detect memory leaks, memory fragmentation, or improper memory usage.
+Linux and Windows systems are supported.

 The working principle of mallocvis is to hook memory allocation functions in C/C++, such as malloc, free, realloc, operator new, operator delete, etc., to track memory allocation and deallocation operations in the program.
 It visualizes the tracked memory allocation information, including the size, address, and duration of the memory blocks.